TO BECOME CANADA'S LEADING ONLINE SHOPPING DESTINATION.

 Pam has an MBA from the Schulich School of Business and a Bachelor of Commerce degree from the University of Toronto.
 Pam is an active volunteer and is the chair of the Schulich Toronto Alumni Chapter.
 She has recently received the Schulich School of Business Alumni Recognition Award for Outstanding Contribution to the School.

-Terry Kukle vice president, business development Terry Kukle currently holds the position of Vice President of Business Development at Metroland Media, Ontario's largest and most successful community newspaper publisher.
+Terry Kukle director Terry Kukle currently holds the position of Vice President of Business Development at Metroland Media, Ontario's largest and most successful community newspaper publisher.
 Metroland, a Torstar company, currently publishes 113 community newspapers with a total of 154 editions and a multitude of digital assets that are concentrated in southern Ontario and around Toronto.

 Terry has been at Metroland just shy of 2 years and is responsible for Metroland’s internal innovation as well as identifying and executing on strategic acquisitions and investments.
 Terry has the added responsibility of managing Metroland’s Digital Retail portfolio.